xrdocs/ncs5500/_tutorials/ncs55x-and-ncs5xx-domain-based-lpts-policers.md

 We can see 2 different entries are created.
 One in default domain and other in the core domain.

+Note: By default all the ports will be classified in default domain if no user defined domain is configured.
+{: .notice--info}
+we found that its marginal increase.
+Hence we are allowing to create only one user configured domain.

 ## Feature Support

 - Domain configuration is supported only on physical and bundle main interfaces.
 - The configuration will be rejected if we apply on sub-interfaces.
 - Only 2 domains are allowed.
 One is default and other is user configured.
-- It is supported on NCS540/NCS560 and NCS5500(J/J+/J2)
+- It is supported on NCS540/NCS560 and NCS5500(J/J+/J2).
+- Interface configured in user defined domain will be adhering to the domain specific configuration.

 ## Memory Impact

 There would be a slight increase in memory for pifibm_server_rp/lc process due to this functionality.
 Some heap memory would be utilized in keeping the domain states and for caching the entries within the process which would be dynamically updated into platform as and when needed
-For normal programming of entries some extra checks on the entries would be added if this functionality is enabled to ensure domain information population.Overall in normal flow there would be very less impact while programming TCAM entries.
+For normal programming of entries some extra checks on the entries would be added if this functionality is enabled to ensure domain information population.
+Overall in normal flow there would be very less impact while programming TCAM entries.
 With any configuration change there would be control plane churn as TCAM reprogramming is triggered.
 The TCAM entries in hardware would depend on the configuration used for ports and the scale of L3-routable entries (as L3 entries gets duplicated if additional domain is configured).

+## Conclusion

-## Scale
+## Reference

- The total number of domains supported would be as per platform capability.